dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 ## E. Cultural baggage to a supposedly international environment - class mentality and other behaviours.

 Specifically London as a city and ecosystem projects an international mentality where everyone can come to work and contribute with his experiences and approach.
-Yet after working here it becomes very early obvious that many companies operate with a strict traditional approach.
-Allow some observations:
+The reality is different, after working here it becomes very early obvious that many companies operate with a strict, traditional approach in a localised cultural context that does not necessary reason with international hires.
+Immigration and assimilation/integration is a big thing at the moment.
+Some observations without sliding into political arguments:

 People seem to bring the class mentality to the workplace, treating management as the "higher" class whose wishes have to be religiously fulfilled without question.
 I have not seen in practice any attempts for transparency or justification of decisions according to corporate targets, just orders.

 How a person should behave is mostly implied not described.
 If someone does something considered wrong there will be no correction or a discussion about it.
-Just at some point in the near future he will see that the environment treats him differently.
+People will just nod encouragingly at you and from the next day they will treat you differently.

 Complaining in the open even for the smallest thing is almost always considered the wrong thing to do.
 Colleagues and management will respond with a silent treatment.
 The inertia would be to punish the act of complaining then maybe consider it's intent or validity.

-Preserving the status quo and keeping an appearence of professionalism trumps everything else including efficiency or quality of the output.
-As an example people are never allows to discuss anything related to the company or any subject that might cause conflict such as personal views or beliefs.
-I find very interesting the fact that I used to know the sexual orientation of everyone in the office, but not what they vote.
+Preserving the status quo and keeping an appearance of professionalism trumps everything else including efficiency or quality of the output.
+As an example people are never allowed to discuss anything related to the company or any subject that might cause conflict such as personal views or beliefs.

 The fact that people do not believe that things could be better or different.

-On the contrary on both US based companies that I have been employed there was training on how to behave, how to raise a complaint, when to discuss work related issues and with whom, how to treat people independent of bias, and so forth.
+On the contrary on both US based companies that I have been employed there was training on how to behave, how to raise a complaint and to whom, when to discuss work related issues and with which person, how to treat people independent of bias, and so forth.
 Adherence to these well written and understood rules should have you covered and safe.
 Small diversions are accepted within limits as well as adjustments to the local culture.
 Occasional misbehaviours are being corrected from management as soon as possible, there is no silent treatment giving that eerie feeling that things are not OK - but why?
 The feeling is that of safety and there is breathing space.

 Whenever I did something wrong - to err is human - in the US based companies, I got notified as soon as possible which allowed me to apologise and correct my behaviour.
 When a person acted rude against me, he was asked to write an apology email.
-On the contrary in some cases that I did something wrong in a UK based company, I had to go there next morning to see that people were behaving differently.
-When someone acted in a bad way against me, he was NOT asked to apologise, because he was a local or a crony of the boss.
-This bridges us to the last argument...
+When someone acted in a similar way against me in a UK position, he was NOT asked to apologise, because he was a local or a crony of the boss.
+This can be used as a bridge for the last argument...

 ## F. Glass walls

-Up to now the "d" word was not referenced in any form referring to discrimination.
-Again when reading about it before moving here or listening about it, I thought it had to do with people that did not perform well, were inherently lazy or believed they were entitled to preferential behaviour or treatment because they where members of a specific minority group.
-Then I saw some stuff and well...
+This is sensitive subject trying to be toned down, it seems that there is an uneven representation at least concerning nationalities/countries of origin in among companies.
+While in the lower levels of organisational pyramids the workforce reflects more or less the existing demographics, when observing higher levels there are less and less people of non-local origin.

-First of all dear UK, where are the foreign born founders and co-founders of businesses?
-Let's see this tweet:
+A place where this is evident is the startup space where traditionally the ratio of first generation immigrants over everybody as founders is traditionally higher.
+If we take into account this:

 https://twitter.com/valaafshar/status/605079192653414400